 - The coloring algorithms here differ from regular color wheels and number crunching.
 Instead of using direct arithmetic formulas, it works based on how humans see.

-- For example, almost every color scheme generator with a complimentary color scheme will return bright yellow for dark blue, when they are so different!
-This generator will make sure the colors are of the same perceivable lightness — a complimentary color for a yellow is sky blue.
+- For example, almost every color scheme generator with a complementary color scheme will return bright yellow for dark blue, when they are so different!
+This generator will make sure the colors are of the same perceivable lightness — a complementary color for a yellow is sky blue.

 And all that for free, for commercial and whatever projects, with no strings attached. 😱👏